 \section{The extended partition function}

-The functions $\kappa_N$ and $\kappa_T$ encode information about the asymptotic behaviour of a population, which is determined by the behaviour typical ancestral lineages.
-In this section we will define extended log partition functions that allow us to analyse the asymptotic behaviour of both forward and ancestral lineages, which allows us to deduce additional properties of the population model similar to \cite{yamauchi_unified_2022}.
+The functions $\kappa_N$ and $\kappa_T$ encode information about the asymptotic behavior of a population, which is determined by the behavior typical ancestral lineages.
+In this section we will define extended log partition functions that allow us to analyze the asymptotic behavior of both forward and backward lineages together, and use this to deduce additional properties of the population model similar to \cite{yamauchi_unified_2022}.

-To analyse the behaviour of forward lineages, we need to treat the possibility of death more carefully.
+To analyze the behavior of forward lineages, we need to treat the possibility of death more carefully.
 Eq.~\eqref{eq:pop_kappa_N} ignores the lifetime of individuals after procreation, and in particular, that of individuals with no offspring.
-In \ref{apdx:pop_count} we argue that this is irrelevant for the asymptotic behaviour in a growing population, but in this section we will assume that organisms post reproduction have a finite maximal lifetime $T_d$ (more generally, it suffices that their residual lifetime distribution decays sufficiently quickly).
+In \ref{apdx:pop_count} we argue that this is irrelevant for the asymptotic behavior in a growing population, but in this section we will assume that organisms post reproduction have a finite maximal lifetime $T_d$ (more generally, it suffices that their residual lifetime distribution decays sufficiently quickly).